bretth/auth0plus/README.rst

     ...     email='brian.johnson@acdc.com')

-The *get* method uses the auth0 lucene search which means for anything other than the id you can potentially get multiple results (and a MultipleObjects exception), but beware you also need to ensure enough time has passed for newly created users to be indexed.
+The *get* method uses the auth0 lucene search which means for anything other than the id you can potentially get multiple results (and a *MultipleObjectsReturned* exception), but beware you also need to ensure enough time has passed for newly created users to be indexed.
 ::
     >>> from auth0plus.exceptions import MultipleObjectsReturned
     >>> import time